MEV in Binance Builder: Binance's PBS

-Two structural implications follow from this environment.
-First, the 3-second slot leaves no room for a multi-round commit--reveal procedure, yielding a single-round builder--proposer interaction.
-Second, because BSC builders cannot independently compute state transitions, proposers must execute the full transaction list and derive the canonical block header.
-Together these form a \emph{direct builder--proposer pipeline} without relays.
-Builders communicate with the scheduled proposer through BEP-322~\cite{bnbpbs}, submitting bids that include (or later deliver) full transaction lists together with optional MEV bundles.
+This setting has two structural implications.
+First, the 3-second slot leaves little room for multi-round commit--reveal, resulting in a single-round builder--proposer interaction.
+Second, because BSC builders do not independently compute state transitions, proposers must execute the full transaction list and derive the canonical block header.
+Together, these constraints create a \emph{direct builder--proposer pipeline} without relays.
+Through BEP-322~\cite{bnbpbs}, builders communicate with the scheduled proposer by submitting bids that include, or later deliver, full transaction lists with optional MEV bundles.

-We next show concrete workflow induced by these constraints.
+We next show the workflow induced by these constraints.

 \textbf{How to produce a block.} Each block interval proceeds through the following steps (Fig.~\ref{fig:bsc_pbs}):